 COVE does not employ real estate agents or provide those services.
 COVE works with unaffiliated agents who are entitled to traditionally negotiated commissions.

 Your monthly lease payment will be comparable to rentals in similar neighborhoods for single family homes of similar value.
-Your monthly lease payments will be specified in the Lease Agreement.
-Lease payments will increase slightly on a fixed schedule for the six-year term.
+Your monthly lease payments will be specified in the Lease Agreement and are locked-in for up to 6 years.

 Since every residence and neighborhood is unique, it would be best to call COVE at (877) 994-COVE with the address of a property you are interested in and COVE will provide you an estimated payment schedule, at no cost or obligation.

 No. Because no portion of your monthly lease payments involve the direct payment of mortgage interest or real estate taxes, no portion of your lease payments will be deductible for income tax purposes as mortgage interest or property tax payments.
 Please consult your tax advisor for more information.